exercism/python/exercises/practice/wordy/.approaches/introduction.md

 <br>

-## Approach: Lambdas in a Dictionary to return Functions
+## Approach: Lambdas in a Dictionary to Return Functions

 ```python
 OPERATIONS = {